 When you set up a Revocable Living Trust, you transfer assets from your individual name to the name of your Trust.
 In essence you move your property from one pocket to another.
 For example, Jane Jones transfers the ownership of her home from Jane Jones to the Jane Jones Living Trust.
 Even after you transfer your real property into the name of your living trust you remain in complete control.
 When you create your Trust you name yourself as Trustee.
 However, you no longer personally own the property -- the trust owns it.
 There is no property for the courts to disburse when you die.
 The trust cannot die.
 The only way that the trust ceases to exist is if you, the Trustee, decides to dissolve it.

 You can do anything you could do before - including buying, selling, renting, and improving your real property.
 In some cases, however, transferring your homesteaded real property into a living trust may affect your homestead rights.
 You can change or cancel your Trust whenever you like (that's why it's called a revocable trust).
 The IRS considers putting assets in a Revocable Living Trust to be a "non-event" because you can take them out at any time.
 Nothing changes but the names on the titles.
 It generally makes no difference if there is an existing mortgage on a property.
 The mortgage doesn't change, only the deed changes.

-When you set up a Living Trust, you are the Trustmaker, Trustee and Beneficiary, all rolled into one.
+When you set up a Living Trust, you are the Trustmaker, Trustee and Trustor, all rolled into one.
 If you are married, you and your spouse can be Co-Trustmakers, Co-Trustees, and Co-Trustors.
 When setting up your Living Trust you name one or more persons to be your Successor Trustee.
 The Successor Trustee become the Trustee when you die or become incapacitated.
 In effect, the Successor Trustee "steps into your shoes".

 If you have named someone else as your Trustee or to be a Co-Trustee